kashi618/Atlas-of-Thoughts/College/Programming/Functions - C.md

 ```
 - returnType = The type of data the function will return
 - parameter = Pieces of data passed to a functions to use
-- return = Ends function, and goes back to where it was called
+- return = Ends function, and goes back to where it was called--

 ### Example
 ```c